Bottom Line Up Front

 You may be completely on top of how much you spend and do your best to always spend within your means, but did you know your spending habits might actually be affecting your credit score?
 It’s true.
 Your credit card utilization ratio could affect up to 30 percent of your credit score.
 What exactly is a credit card utilization ratio and how can you improve it?
 Read on to find out.

 What’s a Credit Card Utilization Ratio?

-In addition to having a per-card utilization, you also have an overall utilization ratio that compares the limits and balances of all your credit accounts.
-The major credit bureaus may factor in both types of credit card utilization ratios when calculating your score.
+You have both a per-card utilization ratio as well as an overall utilization ratio.
+The overall ratio compares the limits and balances of all your credit accounts.
+The major credit bureaus may factor in both utilization ratios when calculating your score.